Applications open on the 21st September and close 31st October

 How to apply?

-- Collect the necessary documents (see below) and save them into ONE pdf file (any scanner on campus can do this, or ask one of the staff to help you).
+- Collect the Required Documents (see below) and save them into ONE pdf file (any scanner can do this, if in doubt ask one of the staff to help you).

 - Complete the online Application Form and upload the pdf file before the submission deadline.